 What Is a Diplomate?

-A Diplomate or Board Certified periodontist is one who has made significant achievements beyond the mandatory educational requirements of the specialty and who is certified by the American Board of Periodontology.
-Board certified periodontists are required to take significant hours of continuing education yearly and are recertified every 3 years.
+A Diplomate or Board Certified periodontist is one who has made significant achievements beyond the mandatory educational requirements of the specialty, and who is certified by the American Board of Periodontology.
+Board-certified periodontists are required to take significant hours of continuing education yearly and are recertified every 3 years.

-To be educationally qualified for Board certification requires:
+To be educationally qualified for board certification requires:

-- Certification as a dentist, including basic college education and completion of dental school to earn the D.D.S. or D.M.D. degree and;
+- Certification as a dentist, including basic college education and completion of dental school to earn the D.D.S. or D.M.D. degree, and;

-In addition to the educational requirements, Board certification requires:
+In addition to the educational requirements, board certification requires:

 What Does “Board Eligible” Mean?

-Dr. Alan Fetner was certified in 1989, Dr. Hartigan in 1995, and Dr. Michael Fetner in 2014.
-Due to changes in the format of the board examination, Dr. Alex Fetner will not take the certification exam until 2019.
+Dr. Alan Fetner was certified in 1989, Dr. Hartigan in 1995, Dr. Michael Fetner in 2014, and Dr. Alex Fetner in 2019.